isomerpages/govtech-corp/media/technews/_posts/2022-02-09-post-Valentine’s Day: Pickup lines to set techies’ hearts aflutter.md

 discussion on whether artificial intelligence will be the end of mankind.</p>
 <h3>Software Engineer</h3>
 <p><strong>Drop this line:</strong>&nbsp;“Did you lose a timestamp?
 Because
-I’m pretty sure it’s <a href="http://datetime.now" rel="noopener noreferrer nofollow" target="_blank">datetime.now</a>().”</p>
+I’m pretty sure it’s datetime(.)now.”</p>
-<p>Why it works: <a href="http://datetime.now" rel="noopener noreferrer nofollow" target="_blank">datetime.now</a>()
-is a simple function for the computer to return the current date and time.
+<p>Why it works: datetime(.)now is a simple function for the computer to
+return the current date and time.
 Admittedly the line might work better in writing than verbally, but the function is used pretty often by coders so they’ll still catch on pretty quick.</p>
 <p><strong>Bonus deal closer:</strong>&nbsp;Start a conversation about what’s
 the world’s most important coding language.
 Python?
 Java?
 Nah, it’s Cobol.</p>
 <h3>Product Manager</h3>